krmayankk/confnotes/systems-at-scale-2019.md

 - Transparent Sharding of the Control Plane
 - A single control plane managing servers across data centers
 - Ability for a server to be dynamically managed by different control planes
-- ability of a Job to move across clusters helps automate cluster decommission and maintenance, and allows dynamic capacity shifts via elastic compute.
+- Ability of a Job to move across clusters helps automate cluster decommission and maintenance, and allows dynamic capacity shifts via elastic compute.
 - Seamless support for Stateful Services
 - A TaskControl Interface that allows the TupperWare Control plane to communicate with Stateful Services about update,           restart, maintenance and migration events
 - Not Only spread stateful services across fault domains, but using the ShardManager framework, allow developers to specify     their intent for how data shards should spread across containers
 - Dynamically adjust the speed of update across containers
 - They are consolidating their infrastructure into a large global shared fleet of servers from hundreds of small server pools
 - Their use of small power efficient servers and Hence, they encourage developers of large services to heavily optimize their   services to utilize entire servers to prevent fragmentation

 ### Some Notes from Happy Hour Chats
 - Talked to Kenny Tupperware(Container Orchestrator for Facebook) around lifecycle of sidecars and here are some quick points   I learned
 - they dont dynamically inject sidecars, or in other words, they dont have a webhook injection model
 - they inject sidecars at compile time when creating the declarative spec like how we would do in Helm charts
 - when testing a new version of sidecar , they start injecting the new version in x% of new deployments happening  where x% is   configurable
 - the model is not forced, so the new sidecar is only injected when the customer pipeline runs to deploy a new version of       their app
 - they assume that their new version of sidecar is backward compatible with old versions

 ### My observations